isomerpages/nlb-learning/_science/Teens/Content.md

 <p> Mould, yeast, and bacteria.
 These are three ingredients which create a delicious meal.
 Whether it’s that fragrant egg and onion thosai (savoury thin pancake) you had for supper, or a mouth-watering bowl of suan cai yu (pickled fish stew) from your favourite stall, many things we consume daily are made with the help of microorganisms. </p>
 <h4 id="fermentation-station"><a href=" https://childrenandteens.nlb.gov.sg/diy-resources/secondary/teen-things" target="_blank"><b>Learn More</b></a><h4>

 ![Video Game Science](/images/science-lfa-updates/video-game-science.png)

+<h5 class="margin--bottom--lg"
-<h5 class="margin--bottom--lg" id="video-game-science"><b> Video Game Science: A Portal to Physics </b></h5>
+id="video-game-science"><b> Video Game Science: A Portal to Physics </b></h5>

 <p> When we think of everyday science, we might picture the obvious — electricity which keeps appliances running, potted plants which undergo photosynthesis, and so on.
 But what about video games? </p>

 <p> Many video games are full of scientific elements.
 Take the popular game Animal Crossing: New Horizons, for example.
-In this game, you can fill your day-to-day activities with crafting, trading, and even crossbreeding flowers!</p>
+In this game, you can fill your day-to-day activities with crafting, trading, and even crossbreeding flowers.</p>
 <p>According to players, this crossbreeding algorithm mimics Mendelian inheritance (Source: [Discover Magazine](https://www.discovermagazine.com/technology/the-hidden-science-behind-2020s-biggest-video-games), 2020), whereby various traits such as a flower’s colour are a result of a mix of dominant and recessive alleles.
 (Source: [I Saw the Science](https://blog.science.edu.sg/2020/07/23/animal-crossing/), 2020)</p>

 <p>Even Pokémon’s creators were inspired by theories of evolution and parasitism.
-Check out this video on how science makes an appearance in this beloved game:
+Check out this video on how science makes an appearance in this beloved game:</p>
 <div class="bp-youtube">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/xGvvulC1EDk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>